Sunday, 28 February 2016

 What can I do but dream?”

-Slippery seconds is slamming.
+Slippery seconds is popping.
 Husbands are a popular French synth pop band singing in English.
 I don't know jack shit about them but the tune You, Me, Cellphones (2013) is enough for anyone to love them.
 Beck mixed with MGMT if you must.
 The gang chorus is as sticky as a rapist in church.
 Get amongst it.

 No comments: